Here are some troubleshooting steps to try before using Recovery Console:

-When you cannot even get into Safe Mode, then most probably there are some errors on your hard disk that prevent Windows XP from starting correctly.
+If you cannot start Windows even in Safe Mode, then most probably there are some errors on your hard disk that prevent Windows XP from starting correctly.
 Here's where Recovery Console comes in handy.
-You need your Windows XP installation CD that came with your computer or, if you bought Windows XP from a shop, then it should be in the Windows XP box.
+You need your Windows XP installation CD that came with your computer or, if you bought Windows XP from a shop, then it should be in the Windows XP product box.

 If you can't find your Windows XP CD, you can borrow one from your friends - any version of Windows XP should be able to boot into Recovery Console.